IDMNYU/MSThesis-Fall2019/_pages/assignments.md

 	- You should also note how you imagine sharing your work publicly, as per the new requirement, which is 15% of your grade.
 (Link to docs needed)

 - List of references
+	- Choose a citation style and stick with it. [https://guides.nyu.edu/citations](See this link for more info).

 	- Submit a Google Doc or Word file with at least 5 references.
 These can be journal articles, books, essays or websites––but you must have at least 3 that are scholarly publications (books or essays that are critical or theoretical in nature).

 	- Annotate each one with a 2-3 sentence description of how this publication informs your work.